Zero to Hero: Exploiting Null Effects to Achieve Variance Reduction in Experiments with One-sided Triggering: Simulation Study

-A surprising result is that CUPED One-Sided Trigger outperforms both Trigger-Dilute and CUPED Two-Sided Trigger, even though the latter two estimators have the benefit of observing $S$ for both control and treatment groups.
+It is surprising that the One-Sided Trigger outperforms both Trigger-Dilute and Two-Sided Trigger, even though the latter two estimators have the benefit of observing $S$ for both control and treatment groups.
 The extra efficiency gain for the One-Sided Trigger likely comes from its exploitation of weak principal ignorability, which allows it to use the entire control group (i.e., a larger sample size) to obtain a more precise estimate of the control outcome mean for the $C0$ group.
 In our simulation setup, only $25\%$ of units are assigned to control, so increasing the effective sample size of the control group can help reduce the variance of estimated control means, which are subsequently used to estimate the average treatment effect.